Crystal-RainSlide/AdditionalFiltersCN/README.md

 ## Q:Why these mess are listed here but not EasyList China?

-A:I DON'T accept submitting filters in forums and chat rooms including Fanboy's forum.
-Those place are for discussion, and they will make the maintenance harder when posts stacked.
+A:I DON'T accept submitting filters in forums or chat rooms.
+Forums and chat rooms are designed for discussion, not massive list data maintenance.
+Those places don't have enough capacity to match the lists.
+Obsolete rules are never mentioned after they were created,  undetermined rules are stacked, and the list view don't support tag-based filtering.

 Despite the unbelievable simplicity in catching these trackers out, I'll also type a guide for capping trackers in the [wiki](https://github.com/Crystal-RainSlide/AdditionalFiltersCN/wiki) (may move to other place someday… I'll update this link anyway) to … try to minimize the possibility of occurrence, of those serious negligences.